alanrogers/eghop/src/suggested.md

   * The authors argue that modern humans emigrated out of Africa in two waves, first at 74 kya and later at 46 kya.

-1. [Brandt et al 2018][brandt18:g3] The effect of balancing selection on population differentiation: a study with HLA genes.

-  * "Theory predicts that balancing selection reduces population differentiation, as measured by FST...However, in pairs of closely related populations, where genome-wide differentiation is low, differentiation at HLA is higher than in other genomic regions.
-Such increased population differentiation at HLA genes for recently diverged population pairs was reproduced in simulations of overdominant selection, as long as the fitness of the homozygotes differs between the diverging populations."

 1. [Orkin et al 2020][orkin20:biorxiv] The evolution of ecological flexibility, large brains, and long lives: capuchin monkey genomics revealed with fecalFACS.